GaneshPelluru/Begineers/02-modules/05-Markdown.md

  6. Code blocks and etc..

- Here are some examples of Markdown syntax:
+ Here are some examples of Heading Syntax:

  * `Headings`: